subtopic 2.3: Biogeochemical cycles

 - Burning Fossil Fuels:

-- When fossil fuels are extracted and burned for energy, the stored carbon is released back into the atmosphere as CO₂.
-This release converts fossil fuels from long-term carbon stores to significant carbon sources.
+- When fossil fuels are extracted and combusted, the stored carbon is released back into the atmosphere as CO₂.

-- The combustion of fossil fuels is a major contributor to the increase in atmospheric CO₂ levels, driving global warming and climate change.
+- Fossil fuel combustion is a major driver of increased atmospheric CO₂ levels, contributing significantly to global warming and climate change.

 - Impact on the Carbon Cycle:

-- The large-scale burning of fossil fuels disrupts the natural carbon cycle by introducing vast amounts of CO₂ that were previously sequestered for millions of years.
-This rapid release of carbon overwhelms natural carbon sinks, such as forests and oceans, leading to an accumulation of CO₂ in the atmosphere.
+- The large-scale burning of fossil fuels disrupts the natural carbon cycle by rapidly reintroducing CO₂ that was sequestered over millions of years.

 effects of human activity on carbon cycle